mitmotion/auth_server/README.md

 # auth

-This is a proof of concept implementation of a central auth server and client for Veloren.
+This is the implementation of the central auth server and client for Veloren.

-Currently very WIP.

 ## Design